mmzsource/mxmmz/README.md

 For publishing I'm basically using this setup: https://medium.com/linagora-engineering/deploying-your-js-app-to-github-pages-the-easy-way-or-not-1ef8c48424b7

-It depends on some 'configuration magic' and because the web is a rough place these days (and websites may go down or page URLs might change) I'm going to repeat (and extend) the procedure here.
+It depends on a particular git configuration and because the web is a rough place these days (and websites may go down or page URLs might change) I'm going to repeat (and extend) the procedure here.

 Some preconditions: